AdnanZamanNiloy/FaceR.attendenceS/README.md

 - Visit the Support tab
 - Email the developer directly via the built-in Gmail module
-- Access guides via YouTube and Facebook

 ## Acknowledgements

 - OpenCV (https://opencv.org/)
 - dlib (http://dlib.net/)
 - Python (https://www.python.org/)
-- Your University/Institution
+- Jessore University of Science and Technology

 **Note**: This system is designed to detect live faces only.
 Fake attempts using photos, videos, or devices are rejected immediately with an "Unknown Face" warning.